 The indictment accused the three defendants of raping the girls on three different occasions in 1991, the last time on November 28, which was Thanksgiving Day.

 McNair notified Child Protective Services which opened an investigation.
-The girls described in vivid detail for investigators how they were raped on three occasions.
+Investigators said the girls described in vivid detail how they were raped on three occasions.
 A physician examined the girls and said he found physical evidence of sexual abuse.
 In December 1992, Okongwu, Eze and Wosu, a federal employee who also was a distant relative of Okongwu, were arrested on charges of rape, sodomy and endangering the welfare of a child.